Kovan Tax Law - Jason Kovan | Tax Attorney

 Managing deadlines and follow-up requests.

-Protecting Your Position During an IRS Audit
+Protecting Your Position During an

 We focus on helping clients respond to IRS inquiries and audits in a way that is accurate, organized, and strategic.
 That may include: